Missions & Goals

 NCCOR focuses on efforts to:

-- Identify, design, and evaluate practical and sustainable interventions, especially in high-risk populations and communities.
+- Identify, design, and evaluate practical and sustainable interventions.

 - Increase and improve national, state, and local surveillance of childhood obesity.